boraanand/x9115RAN/paper/8/README.md

 iv: Improvements:
 -------------
-Though its a very well written papers, I think below points could be area of improvement.
+Though it is a very well written paper, I think below points could be area of improvement.

 #### iv1:
 In this paper, the length of test suite generated is given secondary priority with prime focus on coverage.
 But, it could have been better if they could have run the experiments with equal focus on coverage as well as length.
 Those results would have given better understanding of feasibility and usability of the test suites.